 Sweet ancho chili is also being incorporated into cheese sauces, offering only a bit of heat for those with more sensitive palates.
 Consider fire-roasted ancho queso dip atop enchiladas or as a dipping sauce for chicken wings.

 Improved Nutrition and Texture

 Many consumers became accustomed to indulging in classic comfort foods during the pandemic.
-Perhaps that is what partly led to 61% of Americans reporting undesired weight gain in the last year or so.
+Perhaps that is what partly led to 61% of Americans reporting undesired weight gain.
 Contributing factors to weight gain include stress, lack of exercise, increased alcohol consumption and unhealthy changes in eating habits.

-Food manufacturers can offer consumers the best of both worlds by replacing fresh or processed cheese in cheesy sauces, soups, spreads and dips with an all-natural alternative like Grande Gusto®, a whey protein concentrate that can reduce fat by 25%, and reduce calories as well.
-This innovative ingredient also lowers the sodium content of many cheesy applications by 10–20%, a significant consideration for those who want to improve their overall health and not just lose weight.
-Reduced sodium has been proved to benefit those with high blood pressure or with heart or stroke risks.
+Food manufacturers can offer consumers the best of both worlds by partially replacing fresh or processed cheese in cheesy sauces, soups, spreads and dips with an all-natural alternative like Grande Gusto®, a functional whey protein that can reduce fat by 25%, and reduce calories as well.
+This innovative ingredient also lowers the sodium content of many cheesy applications by 10–15%, a significant consideration for those who want to improve their overall health and not just lose weight.
+Reduced sodium has been proven to benefit those with high blood pressure or with heart or stroke risks.

 Ingredient alternatives that lower sodium or reduce fat typically also reduce flavor and texture.
 However, this is not the case with Grande Gusto.
 A sensory panel demonstrated that a Grande Gusto formulation of macaroni and cheese actually had better flavor, salty notes and texture than the control using traditional processed cheese.